 Shouma Takakura from Mawaru-Penguindrum does this twice: once to Ringo (after her Attempted Rape of Tabuki) and later to Kanba (after finding out his illegal deals to save Himari's life) The first one works, as Ringo has a change of heart few afterwards (though it takes Shouma suffering body harm for her) the second fails horribly since Kanba has already gone Knight Templar Big Brother, thus he beats Shouma up and then leaves the family..

 In Tengen Toppa Gurren Lagann after the Time Skip, during the Anti-Spiral's first attack Simon immediately rashly rushes out to counterattack them, but his lack of having a proper plan in dealing with this new enemy nearly causes an entire city's population to get killed because of this.
+Although he had no way of knowing this.
 Rossiu proceeds to call him out on it.
-Although never directly stated, it also likely contributes to Rossiu's decision to make Simon the scapegoat for allowing the Anti-Spiral to destroy the world —- since he's already clearly screwed up royally once, why not make him the fall guy for everything?

 This is what quite a few side characters in Superior think they're doing when they tell Exa about all the people who will die if he doesn't kill monsters like he's supposed to.
 Given that Exa thinks monsters are people too, he has issues with their arguments.
 (When he actually gives in at one point, a character who just a few chapters ago had been criticizing his beliefs instead calls him out on not living up to the pacifistic ideals he keeps promoting.)